Ziptrak Blinds vs Zipscreen Blinds – What is the difference?

 Zipscreen Outdoor Blinds Motorised

-For some time Acmeda has offered an internal Zip Block Out Roller Blind system often called Shy Zip.
-With the success of Ziptrak Outside Blinds, Acmeda decided to design a competitor product using the same zip based ZLock technology used in the Shy Zip internal system.
+For some time, Acmeda offered an internal Zip Block Out Roller Blind system, often called Shy Zip.
+With the success of Ziptrak Outdoor Blinds, Acmeda decided to design a competitor product using Z-Lock technology.
+This design provided a complete seal and improved fabric tension through its welded zip design.
+The result is a streamlined system with an ultra-smooth fabric finish that perfectly complements modern aesthetics.

-Acmeda have now released the Veue Awning range which includes Straight Drop blinds, Wire Guide Blinds and the Zipscreen Extreme system which can be used on blinds up to 7mts wide.
+Acmeda has now released the Veue Awning range, which includes straight drop blinds, wire guide blinds, and the Zipscreen Extreme system, capable of covering blinds up to seven metres wide.

 Learn more about Stan Bond Zipscreen Blinds or the designer at Zipscreen.com.au